Discover the 10 health and beauty benefits of swimmingby Bec 8 October 2018

 - provides good low-impact therapy for some injuries and conditions

-Beauty Benefits – Smooth butt and skin!
+Beauty Benefits of Swimming – Smooth butt and skin!

 The pressure of the water on your tissues helps remove cellulite.
 Water is denser than air, and it squeezes your limbs gently while you exercise, relieving edema or swelling.
 You use your thighs, calves and buttocks muscles extensively in swimming, particularly in breaststroke and improve circulation in cellulite-prone areas.
 Increasing blood circulation improves skin tone and health, and toned muscles smooth the areas where cellulite still exists.